 The Bachelor's degree program in Physics was established in the fall of 1959.
 The Master of Science (MS) degree program in physics started in the fall of 1996.
 The MS program provides high quality educational and research opportunities for students interested in high demand fields of physics, applied physics, materials science, and related disciplines.
-In the fall of 2012, The Board of Regents consolidated the BS degrees in Mathematics and in Physics and the MS degrees in Mathematics and in Physics.
-The resulting degrees are the BS and MS degrees in "Mathematics and Physics," with a concentration in Mathematics and in "Mathematics and Physics," with a concentration in Physics.
+In the fall of 2012, The Board of Regents consolidated the BS degrees in Mathematics and in Physics and the MS degrees in Mathematics and in Physics, "with a concentration in Mathematics and in "Mathematics and Physics," with a concentration in Physics.